Targeted killing: Use by Israel

+Use by Islamic State

+The strategy has also been used by non-state actors and unrecognised states such as the so-called Islamic State.

-Use by North Korean government
+Use by the North Korean government

 On 13 February 2017, Kim Jong-nam died after being exposed to VX nerve agent at Kuala Lumpur International Airport in Malaysia.
 It is widely believed that he was killed on the orders of his half-brother Kim Jong Un.
 Four North Korean suspects left the airport shortly after the attack, traveling back to Pyongyang.

 An Indonesian woman, Siti Aisyah, and a Vietnamese woman, Đoàn Thị Hương, were charged with murder but said they thought they were taking part in a TV prank.
 In March 2019, Siti Aisyah was freed after the charge against her was dropped.
 In April, the murder charge against Hương was also dropped, and she pleaded guilty to the lesser charge of "voluntarily causing hurt by dangerous weapons or means".
 She was sentenced to three years and four months in prison, but received a one-third reduction in her term, and was released on 3 May 2019.

-Philippines
+Use in the Philippines

 In the Philippines, since Rodrigo Duterte assumption of the presidency in 2016, police and vigilantes have targeted drug related criminal suspects, with many cases, some involving children, thought to be the result of police extrajudicial executions.
 The group Human Rights Watch has described these extrajudicial killings as "targeted killings".